dojot/docs/source/iotagent-architecture.rst

 Using dojot involves dealing with the following entities:

-- **physical devices**: devices that sends messages to IoT agents.
+- **physical devices**: devices that send messages to IoT agents.
 They might have sensors and might be configurable, but this is not mandatory.
   Also, they must have some kind of connectivity to other services so that they can send their readings to these services.